Timeseries¶

 - Return type

-- property hierarchy: Optional[Dict]¶
+- property hierarchy: Optional[dict]¶

 The hierarchy of this TimeSeries, if any.
 If set, the hierarchy is encoded as a dictionary, whose keys are individual components and values are the set of parent(s) of these components in the hierarchy.